The ROAD Program for Co-occurring Disorders

 Have identified diagnoses of severe mental illness and substance abuse/dependence

-Are in state custody
+- Are in family or state custody

 Have failed previous treatment attempts